-835 See Henry v.
-Masson, S.W.3d , 2010 WL 5395640 (Tex.
-App.
-2010), in which the Court held that the partnership agreement, which provided that if no partner agreed to lend funds needed to discharge the partnership's debts, obligations and liabilities as they came due, each partner was required to timely contribute the partner's proportionate share of funds needed applied in the winding up process and was not inconsistent with the LLP Provisions in TRPA.
+843 See Henry v.
+Masson, 333 S.W.3d 825 (Tex.
+App.-Houston [1st Dist.]
+2010, no pet.), in which the Court held that the partnership agreement, which provided that if no partner agreed to lend funds needed to discharge the partnership's debts, obligations and liabilities as they came due, each partner was required to timely contribute the partner's proportionate share of funds needed applied in the winding up process and was not inconsistent with the LLP Provisions in TRPA.

-authority that a partner who commits malpractice cannot recover from his or her non-negligent copartners.836 It would certainly be inconsistent with the Tex.
+authority that a partner who commits malpractice cannot recover from his or her non-negligent copartners.844 It would certainly be inconsistent with the Tex.
 LLP Stats. to let a plaintiff reach those co-partners through some theory of subrogation based on an alleged indemnification or contribution right of the misfeasant partner.

 7. Inconsistent Partnership Agreement Provisions.
 A written or oral partnership agreement can modify or defeat the LLP liability shield.
-In cases where a partnership agreement sets forth partner indemnification or contribution obligations inconsistent with those described above,837 a creditor could argue that the partnership agreement supersedes the shield afforded by the Tex.
-LLP Stats.838 Thus, if a miscreant partner is entitled to indemnification from the innocent partners in excess of the firm's assets, then a creditor could claim the indemnification right has become an asset of the miscreant partner's bankruptcy estate and the indemnification agreement could lead to a series of payments from the innocent partners, with each payment ultimately being for the benefit of creditors entitled to recover for the actions of the miscreant partner.839 The LLP could counter that compliance with the Tex.
+In cases where a partnership agreement sets forth partner indemnification or contribution obligations inconsistent with those described above,845 a creditor could argue that the partnership agreement supersedes the shield afforded by the Tex.
+LLP Stats.846 Thus, if a miscreant partner is entitled to indemnification from the innocent partners in excess of the firm's assets, then a creditor could claim the indemnification agreement could lead to a series of payments from the innocent partners, with each payment ultimately being for the benefit of creditors entitled to recover for the actions of the miscreant partner.847 The LLP could counter that compliance with the Tex.
 LLP Stats. amends or otherwise trumps any inconsistent partnership agreement of an LLP does not contain indemnification or contribution provisions that would inadvertently frustrate the LLP purpose.